varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 **What you're learning:**
 - The relationship between Em and E major shapes
-- How ONE finger changes minor → major
+- How ONE finger changes minor â†’ major
 - Shape family thinking (not isolated fingerings)

 ---